Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-06-permissions-users.md

 	root          ALL=(ALL)       ALL
 	someusername  ALL=(ALL)       ALL  # Add your user here

-Save and Exit there and that user will have sudo priviledges!
+Save and Exit there and that user will have sudo privileges!

 You may notice some fun things in there.
 For example, we can setup a group which allows users assigned to it have passwordless-sudo abilities.
 This is what Vagrant uses for its `vagrant` user: